vimalanandans/AdapterZirks/README.md

 4. Then go into Tasks -> Build and double click testClasses
 5. Then right click the corresponding test class in the project view on the left side and select Run ... main() For example: if testing PhilipsHue adapter, right click the PhilipsHueZirkTest.java under PhilipsHue/src/test/java/com.bezirk.adapter.philips.hue and select "Run PhilipsHueZirk...main()"
+6. If you change code in the test class, repeat from step 4.

 ###Currently available adapters